nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 as well as provide a basic "native" interface for Java based clients.
 Spring Cloud has an integration project for Netflix's "Feign" library.
 It allows you to generate a Java REST client at runtime by using the REST controller specification (methods and annotations).
-In order to do so, you would normaly declare the REST specifiction on an interface and package this interface with all the relevant DTO classes as a separate module.
+In order to do so, you would normally declare the REST specification on an interface and package this interface with all the relevant DTO classes as a separate module.
 The REST controllers would then just implement the interface in order to provide the service sind.
-The client would then use Feign to comunicate with the server using the interface.
+The client would then use Feign to communicate with the server using the interface.

-## Usefull Links
+## Useful Links

 - [Spring Test Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html)
 - [Soring Cloud Overview](http://cloud.spring.io/spring-cloud-netflix/spring-cloud-netflix.html)